spinomishra/iTrashCan/README.md

 # iTrashCan
-Intelligent TrashCan Module that drives big trash cans to curbside for pickup on scheduled days
+Intelligent TrashCan Module that drives big trash cans to curbside for pickup on scheduled days.